Use the Enable Monitoring area of the Channels tab to select the endpoint applications and destinations (channels) to monitor.

 Select to monitor the files that are transferred to or from your local drive and a network share.

-Select Copy to Local Drive to monitor files moved from network shares to Windows endpoint.
+Select Copy to Local Drive to monitor the files that are moved from network shares to Windows endpoint.

-Select Copy to Share to monitor files moved from Windows and Mac endpoints to network shares.
+Select Copy to Share to monitor the files that are moved from Windows and Mac endpoints to network shares.

 You can also create filters in the agent configuration that monitor or ignore files by type, size, and path.
 The filters you create apply to both Mac and Windows endpoints.